pegasystems/pega-alertanalyzer/README.md

 * [Release Process](https://github.com/pegasystems/pega-alertanalyzer/blob/master/docs/RELEASE_PROCESS.md)

 ## Building
-This project generates a war file which can be deployed to an application server.
+This project generates a war file which can be deployed to an application server, typically Tomcat.
 The war file can be generated using the `./gradlew build` command.
 The resulting file is placed in the `build/libs` folder

 ## Running with Docker